 In the last year we’ve shipped out many Unleasheds to customers all over the world and the feedback has been great.
 At the same time, after receiving bug reports and feature wishes, we’ve implemented improvements and new features and have published many app and firmware updates.

 Of course, we’ve also received quite a few requests regarding the compatibility of certain Canon cameras that are not (yet) on the compatibility list, most of all the Canon EOS R and the EOS RP.
 Another favorite is the 70D, and to make the list complete, the same goes for the 250D, 70D, 90D, 7D Mark II and the 1DX.
-Unfortunately for us, and for you, Canon decided to mix things up a little, and these cameras either have a new USB-C socket or the arrangement of the USB and HDMI socket is just different from all their other cameras.
+Unfortunately for us, and for you, Canon decided to mix things up a little.
+These cameras either have a new USB-C socket or the arrangement of the USB and HDMI socket is different from all their other cameras.
 As a result, the Unleashed is indeed (physically) not compatible.
 All of these cameras are more or less unique in their socket arrangement, so we would have to develop and produce a new Unleashed model, for each of these camera models, which is obviously not feasible – at least at this point.

 The good news is that just because they wouldn’t fit the camera body directly, doesn’t stop the Unleashed from being compatible.
 In fact, the Unleashed and its firmware (and therefore all of its functionality) is absolutely compatible with these cameras!
 The only thing necessary are two adapters or extensions depending on the camera.
 Of course you’ll lose the beautiful design of the Unleashed, which normally seamlessly blends into the camera’s design.
 But if you’re after the feature-set and don’t mind the cables, this allows you to use the Unleashed and all its features.